microsoft/vscode-docs/docs/python/debugging.md

 TOCTitle: Debugging
 ContentId: 3d9e6bcf-eae8-4c94-b857-89225b5c4ab5
 PageTitle: Debugging configurations for Python apps in Visual Studio Code
-DateApproved: 5/6/2020
+DateApproved: 7/20/2021
 MetaDescription: Details on configuring the Visual Studio Code debugger for different Python applications.
 MetaSocialImage: images/tutorial/social.png
 ---
-# Python debug configurations in Visual Studio Code
+# Python debugging in VS Code

 The Python extension supports debugging of several types of Python applications.
 For a short walkthrough of basic debugging, see [Tutorial - Configure and run the debugger](/docs/python/python-tutorial.md#configure-and-run-the-debugger).
 Also see the [Flask tutorial](/docs/python/tutorial-flask.md).
 Both tutorials demonstrate core skills like setting breakpoints and stepping through code.